Comments will not be given on Final Exams. No grade appeal process exists at the school and all grades are final.

 Due to security issues, a copy of your final exams with comments will NOT be made available.
 Please be assured that all exams are graded by exam number / student grade number only and much time is spent to ensure that the grade issued is fair and accurate.
 There is no grade appeal process in the AAMPLE® program.

 Each course will meet at least 4 hours live each week.
-Students are also required to participate in the discussion board each week.
-Attendance in the live chats and participation in the discussion board is mandatory.
+Students are also required to participate in the discussion board and assigned group work each week.
+Attendance in the live sessions, participation in the discussion boards and group assignments is mandatory.
 It is recommended that students access each course at least once a day in order to keep up with the postings and the emails.
 Of course the time and flexibility of the online program is that class is always open.
-Students may access their classes at anytime.
+Students may access their classes content at anytime.

 Full time Law School Professors.

 Final exams will be conducted at Florida Coastal School of Law in Jacksonville, Florida or remotely at a designated test site within a reasonable commuting distance of the student's address.
-Those opting to take their exams remotely will incur a non-refundable fee (presently $140) inclusive for both exams.
+Those opting to take their exams remotely will incur a non-refundable fee inclusive for both exams.
 Attempts will be made to find centers within 100 miles of student's location; however, this is not guaranteed.
-Exams are administered using ExamSoft and you will need a personal laptop for exams.
-Students are required to take final exams on the dates and times provided.
+Exams are administered using ExamSoft / SofTest and you will need a personal laptop for final exams.
+Students are required to take final exams on the designated dates and times.

 In the past, successful students have told us they spend an average of 60 - 80 hours a week studying the materials in the Online AAMPLE ® Program.

 No. A limited number of accredited law schools operate their own conditional admission programs.
 You should inquire about the admission standards and success rates of those on-campus programs.

 AAMPLE®students who meet the established minimum grade and GPA requirements at the end of the program will gain admission into the next entering JD class, so long as they provide the law school with an official transcript showing receipt of a bachelor's degree.